-We’re going to start with the fact that how much a fabric weighs has nothing whatsoever to do with how your favourite pattern weighs, and this has to do with a sewing pattern.
-We will then explain the importance of knowing how much a textile weighs and why this is so important when choosing a material for your product.
+Interestingly enough, how much a fabric weighs has nothing whatsoever to do with your favourite pattern; this is about the sewing fabric.
+Here, we explain the importance of knowing the weight of a textile, and why this is crucial when choosing a material for a specific product.

 What are Fabric Weights?

-How much a fabric weighs tells you many things about it: how it was created, for starters.
-This involves whether it’s a woven or knit textile, even whether it’s made from natural or synthetic yarns, or a mix of both, and also what it feels like – is it smooth or textured, for instance?
+How much a fabric weighs tells so much about it, including how it was manufactured.
+Fabric weight also involves whether it’s a woven or knit textile, and if it’s made from natural or synthetic yarns, or a mix of both.
+There’s also the question of what it feels like – is it smooth or textured, for instance?

 Basically, how much a fabric weighs tell you about how dense, or thick, the material is.
-It’s important to have an idea of what a material weighs before you decide whether it will be suitable for making your project or not.
+It’s essential to have an idea of what a material weighs before selecting it as suitable for making a particular product.
 That’s way before you actually start sewing the piece.

 Why are Weights Important?

 It’s not just about how much the textile actually weighs; you also need to consider whether the actual material is suitable for what you’re making.
-Say you’re going to be sewing a dress or skirt pattern – then you need a material with drape, right?
-For those you’d need a material that is lightweight, like silk or chiffon, which are soft and flow beautifully.
-It’s important that you make an informed decision about the material for your product before you start making it.
+Say you’re going to be sewing a dress or skirt pattern.
+For this, you need a material with drape, which will also be lightweight, like silk or chiffon, which are both soft and flow beautifully.
+You must make an informed decision about the material for your product before you start manufacturing it.

-Remember: the heavier the material, the more hard wearing it will be.
-This is why heavyweight fabrics like canvas and denim are ideal for products that can withstand wear and tear, such as tog bags and other bags and upholstery.
+Remember: the heavier the material, the more hard-wearing it will be.
+This is why heavyweight fabrics like canvas and denim are perfect for products that can withstand wear and tear, such as tog bags and upholstery.

-Also, you will definitely choose the heaviness of the material to suit the weather.
+You will also definitely choose the heaviness of the material to suit the weather.
 It’s unlikely you’ll want a heavy material for a summer outfit, or a light one when you want to keep warm on winter days.

-Let’s go through the different ways of defining how much textiles weigh and then work out suitability, too.
+Let’s go through the different ways of defining how much textiles weigh and then discuss their suitability, too.

 What is the GSM of a Textile?